VSADX/css-functions/README.md

 🌄 **What does it do?**
-Custom functions has two important purposes.
+Custom functions have two important purposes.
 1. It can help you write less complicated CSS.
 2. It adds wholey new features to CSS.
 When you use a custom function, the function generates additional